Posts with tag ”iran”

 Hunting for kebab in Shiraz

-Shiraz.
-A city that rolls off the tongue like a line of Persian poetry, but hits the senses like a slap of saffron and diesel.
+Shiraz is a name that rolls off the tongue like a line of Persian poetry, but hits the senses like a slap of saffron and diesel.
 It’s not just a place, it’s a mood.